DaveParillo/cisc192-reader/src/chapter13/deck_member_functions.rst

 .. tb-choice::
    :name: deck_members_1

-   Multiple Response: What are some tricks we can use to write ``find`` as a ``Card`` member function?
+   Multiple Response: What are some tricks we can use to write ``find`` as a ``card`` member function?

    - [x] Use the keyword this.

-     We use this to refer to the Card that the function is invoked on.
+     We use this to refer to the card that the function is invoked on.
-   - [ ] Define Deck before Card.
+   - [ ] Define deck before card.

-     We don't have to define Deck before Card.
+     We don't have to define deck before card.
-   - [ ] Pass a Card parameter in the Card member function find.
+   - [ ] Pass a card parameter in the card member function find.

      What do we pass as a parameter in find?
-   - [x] Declare Deck before Card and then define Deck afterwards.
+   - [x] Declare deck before card and then define deck afterwards.

      This is how we implemented our code!